CRH surge leads Britain's FTSE to modest gains

 By Atul Prakash and Alistair Smout

-Shares in CRH, one of the top gainers in the FTSE 100 index , rose 4.3 percent after the company said it had agreed to pay 6.5 billion euros ($7.4 billion) for assets that Lafarge and Holcim need to sell to secure regulatory approval for their planned merger.
+Shares in CRH rose 4.7 percent, the top gainer in the blue-chip FTSE 100 index, after the company said it had agreed to pay 6.5 billion euros ($7.4 billion) for assets that Lafarge and Holcim needed to sell to secure regulatory approval for their planned merger.

 "CRH has a history of acquisition and successfully integrating businesses into its operations.
-This deal will be large, adding 26 percent to our expected sales figure for 2014," said Cantor Fitzgerald analyst Ian Osburn.
+This deal will be large, adding 26 percent to our expected sales figure for 2014," Cantor Fitzgerald analyst Ian Osburn said.

-Ryanair fell 6.6 percent despite again raising its profit forecast.
-It said it would benefit only slightly from lower jet fuel costs this year as it has hedged 90 percent of its fuel needs at $92 per barrel up until March 2016.
+Ryanair fell 4.7 percent despite again raising its profit forecast, with the company saying it would benefit only slightly from lower jet fuel costs this year as it has hedged 90 percent of its fuel needs at $92 per barrel up to March 2016.

-While Ryanair is not a FTSE 100 member, airlines easyJet and IAG were the top fallers on the index, losing 5.9 percent and 2.8 percent respectively.
+While Ryanair is not a FTSE 100 member, other airlines easyJet and IAG fell 4.8 percent and 2.5 percent respectively -- the top fallers on the index.

 "Ryanair has always had particular difficulty hedging its oil.
-It's very difficult to hedge when you're not sure where the bottom is, but I think other airlines are in the same boat," said Brenda Kelly, chief market strategist at IG.
+It's very difficult to hedge when you're not sure where the bottom is, but I think other airlines are in the same boat," Brenda Kelly, chief market strategist at IG, said.

-Oil price volatility impacted energy stocks again on Monday, with the British sector up 3.4 percent, following an 8 percent jump in oil prices on Friday on a record weekly drop in U.S. oil drilling.
-They reversed an early fall to gain on Monday.
+Volatility in oil prices impacted energy stocks again on Monday, with the British sector up 2.8 percent, following an 8 percent jump in oil prices on Friday on a record weekly drop in U.S. oil drilling.
+They reversed an early fall to gain again on Monday.

-Tullow Oil surged 9.7 percent, set for its biggest rise since 2011 to become the top FTSE 100 gainer, but remains down more than 50 percent since last June.

 "Crude oil prices are still much higher than their levels at the time of stock market closing in London on Friday and that's providing some support to energy stocks," said John Smith, senior fund manager at Brown Shipley.